turtle0x1/HowToLXD/undestanding_projects.md

 ---
 # Understanding Projects

-`LXD` projecs are very similar to Google's!
+`LXD` projects are very similar to Google's!

 You can have containers, virtual machines, storage, networks ETC segragated by `project/s`.